deva-raja/gitconfig/README.md

 # gitconfig

-1. go to the root folder
+1. go to the root folder - command : cd (in gitbash)

 2. list all files,including the hidden files - command : ls -la